tirth063/my-contect-webapp/README.md

-# ContactNexus - Unified Contact Management
+# My-Contact - Unified Contact Management (મારો સંપર્ક)

-This is a Next.js starter project developed in Firebase Studio, evolving into a comprehensive contact management application called ContactNexus.
+This is a Next.js starter project developed in Firebase Studio, evolving into a comprehensive contact management application called My-Contact.

 ## Description

-ContactNexus aims to be a modern, AI-enhanced solution for managing contacts efficiently.
+My-Contact aims to be a modern, AI-enhanced solution for managing contacts efficiently.
 It provides features for detailed contact information storage, hierarchical group management, data import/export, and intelligent suggestions, all wrapped in a clean, responsive user interface.

 ## Features